CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 {{<tab "NetQ UI" >}}

-You define the scope in the Choose Attributes step when creating a TCA event rule.
+You define the scope in the Choose Attributes step when creating an event rule.
 You can choose to apply the rule to all devices or narrow the scope using attributes.
 If you choose to narrow the scope, but then do not enter any values for the available attributes, the result is all devices and attributes.

-Scopes appear in TCA rule cards using the following format: Attribute, Operation, Value.
+Scopes appear in threshold-crossing rule cards using the following format: Attribute, Operation, Value.

 In this example, three attributes are available.
 For one or more of these attributes, select the operation (equals or starts with) and enter a value.
 For drop reasons, click in the value field to open a list of reasons, and select one from the list.